battlecode/battlecode-2018/bindings/README.md

 This folder contains the bindings generation system for Battlecode 2018.
 To build the bindings, run `make`.
+Strictly speaking, we only support Linux.
+(Mac should work too, and Windows might work if you're using cygwin / mingw.)

+## FAQ
+### Do I need to understand this to play Battlecode?
+No, not at all.
+This is just an implementation detail of the python / java / etc. library you're using.

+### This is horrifying
+yeah, well

+### Can I use this for my own Rust project?
+This system isn't intended for general use; it's somewhat specific, and needs a lot more polish before being released as e.g. an open source library.
+We're thinking we might try to do that at some point this year.

+If you really want to use the code, just copy this directory wholesale, modify Cargo.toml to point to your projects, and hack until things work.
+It should be general enough to bind a lot of libraries, and cross-platform assuming you can get the Makefiles to work on Windows.
+You might want to check out our .travis.yml file for how we run tests on CI.

+Also, keep reading to learn how the system works.

 ## How it works
 The script `generate.py` contains a description of the Battlecode API using the `frankenswig` python library. `generate.py` spits out a bunch of files: